Harold Wyndham: Early life and background

 Wyndham was a great-grandson of Wadham Wyndham.
 His grandfather Alexander Wyndham (d.1915) arrived in Australia in the 1850s with a sizeable inheritance but within 20 years the fortune had been spent, lent or otherwise lost.

 Harold Stanley Wyndham was born in Forbes, New South Wales on 27 June 1903, first child to Agnes Effie (née Finigan) and Stanley Charles Wyndham.
 His mother Effie died in June 1908, a short time after the arrival of her third child, Norman.
 The children were cared for by their aunt Rachel, Effie's younger sister, whom Stanley later married.
 Rachel urged that the family be moved to Sydney to ensure the children could receive a more rounded education.
 Rachel and Stanley had a son Robert.
 Harold's sister Kathleen founded Wadham Preparatory School and his brother Norman became a noted Sydney-based surgeon.

 Harold married Beatrice Margaret (Margaret) Grieve in 1936 and moved to the Sydney suburb of Roseville in 1937 where the couple raised three sons, Philip, John and David, all of whom attended the academically selective North Sydney Boys High School.

-Wyndham died of a heart attack in Roseville on 22 April 1988, leaving his wife Margaret, three sons and five grandchildren.
+Wyndham died of a heart attack in Roseville on 22 April 1988.

 Education

-Wyndham attended Fort Street High School and graduated in Arts at the University of Sydney in 1924.
+Wyndham attended Fort Street High School and graduated in arts at the University of Sydney in 1924.
 In 1925 he was awarded a Diploma in Education, winning the Peter Board Prize.
 He served for 8 years as a teacher in Primary schools and as a member of staff of Sydney Teachers College.

 In 1928 he graduated Master of Arts (1st Class honours in History).
 In 1932 he won the NSW Teacher's Federation travelling scholarship and the Carnegie Travel Grant to the USA where he studied at Stanford University in California.
 He earned his Doctorate in Education in 1934.
 During World War II he served with the Royal Australian Air Force as a Flight Lieutenant and was involved in the early stages of the Commonwealth Reconstruction Training Scheme and the re-establishment of disabled ex-servicemen.